Aniket0920/-every.one/README.md

 The project is a full stack web application where users can login and send recurring mails to the recipients.

 - Login and signup via Username-password / Gmail Sync
-- Create/Edit the mail features.
+- Create the mail features.
 - Home page ( has the list of all the mails scheduled for future)
 - History Page ( has the list of mails sent till now )